Kapoeta East County, Eastern Equatoria State

 Winter, P. (2019).
 A Border Too Far: The Ilemi Triangle Yesterday and Today.
 Retrieved 14 July 2023.

-Note: The National Bureau of Statistics (NBS) Population Estimation Survey (PES) was published in April 2023 based on data collected in May-June 2021.
-This uses a different method to the UN Office for the Coordination of Humanitarian Affairs (OCHA) Population Working Group (PWG) figures produced based on a combination of 2008 census data and population movement data up to 2022.
-The large discrepancies are primarily attributable to these different methods rather than changes in the actual population numbers over time and have been disputed by some civil society and analysts.
-Although the later PWG figures were produced more recently for the HNO 2023, at the request of the Government of South Sudan the data and method used by the PES is being used as the basis for the Common Operational Dataset (COD) for the UN system for the HNO 2024 and likely beyond.
-For further detail on this and other sources used in the county profiles, see the accompanying Methodological Note.
+* Note: The National Bureau of Statistics (NBS) Population Estimation Survey (PES) was published in April 2023 based on data collected in May-June 2021.
+This uses a different method from the UN Office for the Coordination of Humanitarian Affairs (OCHA) Population Working Group (PWG) figures, which are based on a combination of 2008 census data and population movement data up to 2022.
+The large discrepancies are primarily attributable to these different methods rather than changes in the actual population numbers over time, and have been disputed by some civil society and analysts.
+Although the later PWG figures were produced more recently for the HNO 2023, at the request of the Government of South Sudan, the data and method used by the PES are being used as the basis for the Common Operational Dataset (COD) for the UN system for the HNO 2024 and likely beyond.
+For further details on this and other sources used in the county profiles, see the accompanying Methodological Note.

 ** Note: The ‘Nyangatom’ of Kapoeta East are also known as the ‘Donyiro’ in Kenya and (pejoratively) as the ‘Bume’ in Ethiopia (Winter 2019, p.17).
 As these names are not commonly used by the group itself or elsewhere in South Sudan, this profile uses the term ‘Nyangatom’ alone.